geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 Because I find it pretty annoying when I'm working inside a tensor if I want to change the optimizations on something.

 ##### **Chenyu** [[00:17:29](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1049)]
-You need to print the AST then do...
+You need to print the AST then do..

 ##### **Geohot** [[00:17:35](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1055)]
 I mean, I can schedule it and then hand create the kernel object and then optimize it.